thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 Note the use of the \<base\> tag in \<head\>.
 Without this tag relative urls in the library search results will not resolve correctly.
-The prefix `chrome-extension://<chrome.runtime.id>/` will be used instead of the library's hostname being used to resolve relative urls.
+The prefix `chrome-extension://<chrome.runtime.id>/` will be used instead of the library's hostname to resolve relative urls.
 The base tag's *href* attribute is set in options.js, as we'll see below.

+### popup.js

+Now let's take a look at *popup.js*.
+This file contains the "guts" of our extension.
+Here's an outline of the functions in *popup.js*, their purpose, and the call tree showing how the functions relate to each other:

 ```
 - startScrape()               Get library search form